Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 The frontend is responsible for rendering the user interface and ensuring a smooth, responsive experience across devices.
 It manages client-side routing, maintains global application state (e.g., authentication, session data, preferences), and enforces accessibility standards such as ARIA roles and keyboard navigation.
 It communicates with the backend via APIs and, where necessary, establishes WebSocket connections for real-time features like chat or live notifications.

 - **Technologies/Versions**
-Vue 3 (Composition API) provides a modular approach to building reactive components, while Vite handles efficient bundling and hot-module reloading for development.
-Vue Router manages client-side navigation, and Socket.io or native WebSocket clients support real-time updates.
+Vue 3.4.20 (Composition API) provides a modular approach to building reactive components, while Vite 7.2.2 handles efficient bundling and hot-module reloading for development.
+Vue Router 4.3.0 manages client-side navigation using hash-based routing.
+Real-time features are handled through polling mechanisms rather than WebSocket connections.

 - **Internal Interfaces**
-Common abstractions include an `apiClient` module for standardized HTTP requests, an `authStore` to track authentication state, a `notificationService` to manage system alerts, and reusable UI components to enforce consistency across the application.
+Common abstractions include a `makeRequest` utility module for standardized HTTP requests, `auth.js` utilities to track authentication state, role-specific Vue component directories (DaterVues, CupidVues, ManagerVues), and reusable UI components (Banner, NavBar, Popup, Heart) to enforce consistency across the application.